The Courtyard Entry Style Home: A Touch of the Intimate and Serene

 The courtyard design goes back to 2000 BC, but its appeal is timeless Frequently found in Mission and Mediterranean home plans, and in places with warm climates, courtyard entry styles – then and now - provide abundant light, air, needed peace and quiet in the home; and in urban areas, an escape from street noise and traffic.

-Check out the courtyard of this four-bedroom home (plan # 134-1359)… lots of light and breeze along the corridors for a stroll or quiet meditation.
+Check out the courtyard of this four-bedroom home (Plan #134-1359)… lots of light and breeze along the corridors for a stroll or quiet meditation (below).

 Features of Courtyard Entry Plans